SignorAutoma/nn_2022_project_styleformer/README.md

 ![Check environment](https://i.ibb.co/zXVq6Sv/image.png)

-Furthermore, you can try to generate an image with one of the pretrained pickle:
+Furthermore, you can try to generate an image with one of the pretrained pickle (or a new generated one as well):

     // Clone our repository
     $ git clone https://github.com/Jeeseung-Park/Styleformer.git